maximestapelle/Chaos/INSTALL.md

 ```
 sudo port install uthash
 ```
 Since MacPorts will install this in `/opt/local/include/uthash`, it is necessary to tell the C compiler where to read the header file.
-I find the most convenient way to symlink the file into Chaos' include directory:
+I find it the most convenient to symlink the file into Chaos' include directory (type this command when you're in the main directory of Chaos):
 ```
 ln -s /opt/local/include/uthash/uthash.h src/include/
 ```